A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Two Trips To Gorilla Land And The Cataracts Of The Congo

-Abeokuta And The Cameroons Mountains by Sir Richard Burton (1863).
+Abeokuta And The Camaroons Mountains by Sir Richard Burton (1863).
 The work had two basic purposes including suggested measures to secure Britain's influence upon the seaboard of Yoruba and descriptions of Burton's explorations in the mountains.
+Vol I Free eBook Vol II Free eBook

 A Mission To Gelele, King Of Dahome

-The Nile Basin Part 1 by Sir Richard Burton (1864).
+The Nile Basin by Sir Richard Burton (1864).
+This is Part 1.
 Part 2 was written by James M'Queen.
 This two-part work includes James M'Queen's scathing attack of John Speke's claim of the discovery of the source of the Nile.
+Free eBook

-Zanzibar City Island And Coast by Sir Richard Burton (1872).
+Zanzibar: City, Island And Coast by Sir Richard Burton (1872).
 Zanzibar was the setting off point for most of the travels into Africa initiated by the great explorers of the 19th century.
 This comprehensive guidebook covers every aspect of Zanzibar.
+Vol I Free eBook Vol II Free eBook

 Wanderings In Three Continents by Sir Richard Burton (1901).
-This posthumous volume of essays reveals Burton "in the aspect in which he was known best to the world - as a traveler and explorer."
+This posthumous volume of essays reveals Burton "in the aspect in which he was known best to the world - as a traveller and explorer."
+Free eBook

 Click here to buy the 1990 movie Mountains of the Moon starring Patrick Bergin as Richard Burton, in DVD.